codolab/candy/README.md

 # Motivation

 I'm big fan of [TailwindCSS](https://tailwindcss.com).
 But, during working with TailwindCSS, I got some problems with PurgeCSS and class precedence rules.
+Read more about [Atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js)

-So, I created a css-in-js framework that:
+So, I created a CSS-in-JS framework that:

 - 👀Supports all existing Tailwind shorthand syntax.
 - 🛠️Fully configurable theme & variants.
 - 🔥Generates only the styles required.
 - ✋No conflict precedence rules.
-- ✨Work with any framework.
+- ✨Works with any framework.
 - 📱Supports React Native.

 If you aren't familiar with the Tailwind's syntax.
 Give a try to object syntax.
 It's also based on your configuration and provide helpful shorthand ways to style components.